slackapi/node-slack-sdk/docs/_packages/oauth.md

 ### Using a custom state store

-A state store handles generating the OAuth `state` parameter in the installation URL for a given set of options, and verifying the `state` in the OAuth callback and returning those same options.
+A state store handles generating the OAuth `state` parameter in the installation URL for a given set of options, and validating the `state` in the OAuth callback and returning those same options.

 The default state store, `ClearStateStore`, does not use any storage.
 Instead, it signs the options (using the `stateSecret`) and encodes them along with a signature into `state`.
 Later during the OAuth callback, it verifies the signature.